n8n-io/n8n-docs/docs/courses/level-two/index.md

 - Use functions and JavaScript code in the [*Function node*](integrations/nodes/n8n-nodes-base.function/).
 - Deal with error workflows and workflow errors.

-You will learn all this by completing short practical exercises after the theoretical explanations, and building a business workflow step-by-step.
+You will learn all this by completing short practical exercises after the theoretical explanations, and building a business workflow with step-by-step instructions.

 ## What do I need to get started?

 To follow along this course (at a comfortable pace) you will need the following:

-- [n8n set up](https://docs.n8n.io/getting-started/installation/).
+- [**n8n set up**](https://docs.n8n.io/getting-started/installation/).
 This course was developed on n8n version 0.161.
-- basic knowledge of n8n (for example, key components and concepts).
+- **Basic knowledge of n8n**.
 We strongly recommend taking our Level 1 course prior to this one.

 ## How long does it take to complete the course?